How Water Contamination is Caused

 If you have reason to believe your water supply is contaminated, switch to using bottled water for cooking, drinking, brushing your teeth and making ice.

 In some situations, boiling your water will make it safe to consume.
 If your water authority issues a boil water advisory, bring your water to a vigorous boil for one minute.
-This will ensure that all bacteria and other microbes are killed and will make the water safe for drinking, cooking and ice making.
+This will ensure that all bacteria and other microbes are killed and will make the water safe.

-On a household basis, there are also a number of things you can do to reduce the pollution of our water.
+There are also a number of things you can do to reduce the pollution of you household water.

 - DO Catch Runoff.
 Use gravel, paver stones and other porous materials to stop the flow of stormwater around your home before it pours into storm drains.